 Methanol is a substance that can occur naturally in small amounts in the body.
 The main sources of methanol in the body include fruits, vegetables, and diet drinks that contain aspartame.

 Methanol is a type of alcohol that is sometimes used for industrial and automotive purposes.
+It is most common in cleaning fluids and solvents.
 It can be toxic if you eat or drink it in amounts as small as 1 teaspoon (5 milliliters) or if you inhale it.
 Methanol is sometimes called "wood alcohol."

 A test can be done to measure the amount of methanol in your blood.